nasa/CompDam_DGD/readme.md

 Since `CDM_STATUS` is used for element deletion, always initialize `CDM_STATUS` to 1.

 The initial condition for `CDM_phi0` is used to specify the initial fiber misalignment.
-One of three options is used depending on the initial condition specified for `CDM_phi0` as follows:
+One of the followings options is used depending on the initial condition specified for `CDM_phi0` as follows:
 - *&phi;<sub>0</sub>* = 0 :: The value for *&phi;<sub>0</sub>* is calculated for shear instability.
 - *&phi;<sub>0</sub>* &le; 0.5 :: The value provided in the initial condition is used as the initial fiber misalignment.
 - *&phi;<sub>0</sub>* = 1 :: A pseudo random uniform distribution varying spatially in the 1-direction is used.
 The spatial distribution algorithm relies on an uniform element size and fiber aligned mesh.
-The random number generator used is set to generate the same sequence of random numbers during every execution; therefore, the results are repeatable.
+The random number generator can be set to generate the same realizations or different realizations on multiple nominally identical analyses using the boolean parameter `fkt_random_seed`.
 When using the random distribution for *&phi;<sub>0</sub>*, the characteristic length must be set to include 6 components: `*Characteristic Length, definition=USER, components=6`.
 - *&phi;<sub>0</sub>* = 2 :: Identical to *&phi;<sub>0</sub>* = 1, with the exception that a different realization is calculated for each ply.
+- *&phi;<sub>0</sub>* = 3 :: (Intended for use with 3-D FKT only) A pseudo random distribution varying spatially in the 1-direction is used with a 2-parameter lognormal distribution for the polar angle and a normal distribution for the azimuthal angle.
+The parameters starting with `fkt_init_misalignment` are used to control the polar and azimuthal distributions.

 Pre-existing damage can be modeled by creating an element set for the damaged region and specifying different initial conditions for this element set.
 For example, to create an intraply matrix crack with no out-of-plane orientation, the following initial conditions could be specified for the cracked elements: